FDA Data Dashboard

 The Data Dashboard is designed to support the understanding, accountability, and analysis of public FDA data through easy to use, visually accessible, customizable, and understandable graphics.
 The underlying data used to generate the dashboard graphs are based upon transparency datasets and other data already available to the public through FDA.gov.
 The current datasets and data include the Inspection Database and selected data elements from the compliance, enforcement, and import related information on FDA.gov.
 The Dashboard may expand to incorporate future datasets based upon need and user feedback.

-Inspectional and compliance data are refreshed on a monthly basis and only include final actions.
+Inspectional and compliance data are refreshed on a weekly basis and only include final actions.

 Please note each individual dashboard page provides information pertaining to the data displayed.
 The caveats and disclaimers provide guidance on the data being reported, data limitations and information on what the data represents.
 All source data used to create the graphical representations are pulled from FDA’s transactional systems and subject to change.